tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This Test will return 'NOT_COMPLIANT' for records on the "High seas" where dwc:countryCode is bdq:Empty.
-We recommend that data from the high seas (outside national jurisdictions) use dwc:countryCode = "XZ" and dwc:country = "High seas" until an agreement has been made.</td>
+Darwin Core recommends that data from the high seas (outside national jurisdictions) use dwc:countryCode = "XZ".</td>
 		</tr>
 		<tr>
 			<td>Examples</td>